MERC Program Information

 For online registration to attend CORD sponsored workshop(s).
-We accept Visa, Mastercard or check.
+We accept Visa, Mastercard, American Express or check.
 Please indicate the workshop date and event and attendee name on your check.
-Mail checks to CORD, 1125 Executive Circle, Irving, TX 75038.
+Mail checks to CORD, 4950 W. Royal Lane, Irving, TX 75063.

 Click Here to register for MERC Workshops

 - Data Management and Preparing for the Statistical Consultation

 - Introduction to Qualitative Data Collection Methods NEW